-"Frank" and "Ollie", the two trainmen that Kent interviews after the derailment, are caricatures of Disney classic animators Frank Thomas and Ollie Johnston.
+"Frank" and "Ollie," the two trainmen that Kent interviews after the derailment, are caricatures of Disney classic animators Frank Thomas and Ollie Johnston.
 They also perform the voices for the characters.
-Animation writer Earl Kress has said "that Frank and Ollie are also life-long train enthusiasts and have extensive scale model railroads in their backyards like Walt Disney used to have."
+Animation writer Earl Kress has said that "Frank and Ollie are also life-long train enthusiasts and have extensive scale model railroads in their backyards like Walt Disney used to have."

-In order to better blend the computer-generated Giant into the traditionally animated film, technicians came up with a program that gave the Giant's lines a slight "wobble", in order to match the natural line imperfections found in hand-drawn animation.
+In order to better blend the computer-generated Giant into the traditionally animated film, technicians came up with a program that gave the Giant's lines a slight "wobble," in order to match the natural line imperfections found in hand-drawn animation.

 Was originally meant to be a musical.
 Pete Townshend and Des McAnuff developed it as a stage musical, using songs from Pete Townshend's concept album "The Iron Man" (much like the stage version of The Who's Tommy (1975)).
 Des McAnuff decided it would work better as an animated feature and pitched it to Warner Bros.

-Dean's newspaper in the diner scene had an ad for RINSO, THE GRANULATED SOAP clothing detergent which was a very accurate ad (and image) of the time, down to the silhouettes of "happy home-makers" on the box.
+Dean's newspaper in the diner scene had an ad for RINSO, THE GRANULATED SOAP clothing detergent, which was a very accurate ad (and image) of the time, down to the silhouettes of "happy home-makers" on the box.

 The newspaper headline that Dean McCoppin is reading ("Disaster Seen as Catastrophe Looms") is similar to the headline that Jim Dear is reading in Lady and the Tramp (1955) and that Jiminy Cricket is reading in Fun & Fancy Free (1947).

-The trivia item below may give away important plot points.
+The trivia items below may give away important plot points.